Shubhamraut9497/koskill_assignment/README.md

 Customer Details: When a user clicks on a customer's name, they will be redirected to a page displaying detailed information about the customer, including their image, age, email, phone number, occupation, and address.
 Pagination: The customer list is paginated to enhance the user experience when there are a large number of customers.

-Technologies Used
+<h3>Technologies Used</h3>
-Front-end: React.js, HTML, CSS
+-Front-end: React.js, HTML, CSS
-Back-end: Node.js, Express.js
+-Back-end: Node.js, Express.js
-Database: MongoDB
+-Database: MongoDB
-Installation
+-Installation
-Clone the repository:
+-Clone the repository:

 bash
 Copy code